Code-Institute-Submissions/axelzwaans-live-on-mars_MayResub/README.md

 * **Landing page image & cover text**

-    - The landing page image combines an epic picture taken from space with an exciting text overlay that draws in the user and hints to scroll down for more information about the website.
+    - The landing page image combines a picture taken from space with an exciting text overlay that draws in the user and hints to scroll down for more information about the website.
     - Similar to the navigation links, the cover text appears to be floating in space, purposefully without any borders or background.

 ![hero-image](assets/images-readme/Hero-image.png)